Colebuildanddevelop/GraphQL-project/README.md

 Dear EOG Resources,

-Thank you for being an industry leader in regards to the hiring process.
-I could not agree more with Jesse's welcoming statement, and it excites me to have the opportunity to prove my skills to an organization that operates so fairly.
-I look forward to hearing any feedback and to proving to EOG that I can be an example of the value gained from optimizing hiring methods.
+When I first read Jesse's welcoming statement for the assisgnment I was immediately struck with excitement for two reasons.
+One, for having the chance to prove my skills in a more realistic setting and two, for getting the opportunity to work and learn from those who understand and are unafraid of optimizing processes.
+Thank you for taking the time to review my assessment.
+I look forward to hearing any feedback and discussing how I can be an example of the value gained from your optimal hiring methods.

 ---